aws-samples/serverless-patterns/activemq-private-lambda-java-sam/README.md

 Once the messages have been sent, check Amazon CloudWatch logs and you should see messages for the Amazon CloudWatch Log Group with the name of the deployed Lambda function.

 When you run the above script, it sends messages with JSON records to the Amazon MQ (Apache ActiveMQ) cluster on the queue on which the lambda function is listening on.
-The lambda function listens on the published Amazon MQ (Apache ActiveMQ) messages on the queue.
+The Lambda function listens on the published Amazon MQ (Apache ActiveMQ) messages on the queue.

-The lambda code parses the Amazon MQ (Apache ActiveMQ) messages and outputs the fields in the messages to Amazon CloudWatch logs
+The Lambda function code parses the Amazon MQ (Apache ActiveMQ) messages and outputs the fields in the messages to Amazon CloudWatch logs

-The lambda function also inputs each record into an Amazon DynamoDB table called ActiveMQDynamoDBTableJava (if you did not modify the default name in the sam template.yaml file)
+The Lambda function also inputs each record into an Amazon DynamoDB table called ActiveMQDynamoDBTableJava (if you did not modify the default name in the sam template.yaml file)

 You can go to the Amazon DynamoDB console and view the records.